About the On-Campus Interviewing (OCI) Program

 - Students applied for each job of interest 3-4 weeks prior to the interview date.

 - Students should only apply for positions and employers that truly interest you.

 - Never sign up for an interview for practice.
 This is unethical, and is fully explained in expectations of students in the Position Statement about Campus Recruiting.

-- It kicks off very early in fall semester!
-The first application deadline for fall semester 2019 is Sep.
-1!
-See how students can participate in OCI.
+- It kicked off very early in fall semester!
+The first application deadline for fall semester 2019 was Sep.
+1. See how students can participate in OCI.

 OCI policies and participation:

-Before you participate in OCI, it is your responsibility to read and understand:
+Before you participated in OCI, it was your responsibility to read and understand: